Continuous Chain of Thought Enables Parallel Exploration and Reasoning: Reinforcement Learning Methods for CoT2

 \subsection{Multi-Token Sampling}

-We emulate the rollout of a continuous token by sampling a fixed number of $K \leq v$ discrete tokens and averaging them at steps $t = 1,\dots,m-1$.
+We emulate the rollout of a continuous token by sampling a fixed number of $K$ discrete tokens and averaging them at steps $t = 1,\dots,m-1$.
 We refer to this hybrid method as \textit{CoT2-MTS} (multi‐token sampling).
 For the GRPO objective, we propose the following method to calculate the policy ratio for continuous tokens.
-Specifically, assume at step $t$ we sample discrete tokens $\eb_{i_1}, \dots, \eb_{i_K}$ with probabilities $\alpha_{t,i_1}, \dots, \alpha_{t,i_K}$ under the current policy and probabilities $\alpha_{t,i_1}^\mathrm{old}, \dots, \alpha_{t,i_K}^\mathrm{old}$ under the old policy.
-We define the policy ratio for these continuous steps by dividing geometric means:
+Assume that at step t, the old policy samples $K$ discrete tokens $e_{i_1},\ldots,e_{i_K}$ from $\alpha_t^{\text{old}}$ with replacement.
+Let $\alpha_{t,i_1},\ldots,\alpha_{t,i_K}$ denote the probabilities assigned to these same sampled tokens by the current policy.
+We form the continuous token $\z_t := \frac{1}{K}\sum_{k=1}^K \eb_{i_{t,k}}$ for $t=1,\dots,m-1$.
+We then define the policy ratio for these continuous steps by dividing geometric means:

 The geometric mean ensures that the ratio for each continuous step remains on the same scale as the final discrete token's ratio and, thus, helps avoid overly large or small updates in the GRPO objective and provides more stable training compared to the direct multiplication of probabilities.
-Once this ratio is computed, we then average the $K$ sampled tokens to form $\z_t$, which is fed to the model as the query for the next prediction step.
+Once this ratio is computed, the averaged embedding $\z_t$ is then fed to the model as the query for the next prediction step.
 At the final step $t=m$, where the token $\z_m = \eb_{j}$ is discrete with $j \in [v]$ denoting its index, the policy ratio is simply the probability ratio of selecting that token:

-\textbf{Inference.} During inference after GRPO training, we apply the same multi-token sampling procedure at each of the first $m-1$ steps to form the continuous token via the average of $K$ sampled embeddings.
+\textbf{Inference.} During inference, we apply the same multi-token sampling procedure at each of the first $m-1$ steps to form the continuous token via the average of $K$ sampled embeddings.

 \textbf{Remark.} An alternative to the normalization of ratios given by \eqref{eq:multi-token-normalization} is to directly scale down the logits by $1/K$ before applying softmax.
 However, using this approach during inference leads to a distribution shift relative to the SFT-trained model and ultimately degrades performance.